 Susan Consentino is a seasoned real estate professional with deep ties to Ridgefield.
-Susan grew up in Ridgefield, attended Ridgefield Public Schools and is a graduate of Northwestern University.
+Susan grew up in Ridgefield, attended Ridgefield Public Schools and graduated with a B.S. from Northwestern University.

 Susan is currently employed part-time by both Founders Hall senior center and the Town of Ridgefield.
 Susan has a passion for photography, an eye for detail and a special view of her surroundings.
 Having grown up in Ridgefield, she can provide a perspective from the town’s past to the present.
 Her goal is to contribute to Ridgefield being a great place to live, work, and raise a family.
 She would like to see the town continue to evolve and move into the future while still preserving its small town charm.

 I grew up in Ridgefield, left to go to college, worked in Chicago, then later in NYC.
 I returned to Ridgefield to raise a family.
 The experience of living in big cities gave me a greater appreciation for Ridgefield, and why we need to protect it.

 I have always cared about local land issues and welcome this opportunity to run for P&Z, to get involved and give back.
 I would like to see Ridgefield continue to evolve and move forward into the future, while still preserving its historic charm.

 I worked successfully in the NYC real estate market – one of the toughest, most competitive and cutthroat in the country.
 I have experience in residential and commercial RE and look forward to applying my background and skills to benefit Ridgefield as a member of P&Z. Since I no longer practice RE, there will be NO conflict of interest.